Patient education

 Hysteroscopy

-Bleeding control
+Bleeding control while planning

-Can polyps recur?
+Can polyps return?